KissmanCZ/FlightSimPCB-MCDU-for-FF-A320/README.md

 **Notes:** step 2 is not required, but recommended.
 You can update your Flight Factor A320 if you run X-Updater-Client from folder, where your Flight Factor A320 is installed - [Java] required(https://java.com/en/download/).

 # TO-DO:
-1. Rename inputs to more "human readable format".
+1. Rename inputs to more "human readable format" like "MCDU 1 INT button" instead of "MCDU 1 Page X".
 2. Add rest of MCDU1 & MCDU2 buttons.
 3. Language correction for readme file.